AgentEpsilon/Steam-AppManifestor/README.md

 - AppID: Just enter the AppID you found on http://steamdb.info/.

+- Game Name: The name of the folder inside of `Steam/SteamApps/common` that your game will install in.

 - Where would you like to output the appmanifest?
 This will give you four choices:
   1. Your SteamApps folder (detected based on platform, may not be correct)